Jusmanov/mandelbrot-set/README.md

 ## How to Run:

-Test the creation of this model by clicking on the link below.
-This will bring you to the website, where the Mandelbrot Set is automatically created.
+Obviously, there are no dependencies when it comes to client-sided websites like these, where they're typically only made with HTML, CSS, and JS.
+Since this project was made only with HTML and JS, it is convenient to run this through a web browser, specifically through the link below.
+On this site I've made, the Mandelbrot Set is automatically created when a user loads into the page.

 [https://mandelbrot.jusmanov.repl.co/](url)